xitongsys/efs/README.md

 ![mount](doc/disk.png)

 * For windows, please install [winfsp](https://github.com/winfsp/winfsp)
-* For Linux, not support yet but it easy to migrate to [libfuse](https://github.com/libfuse/libfuse)
+* For Linux, not support mount disk yet.
+But it easy to migrate to [libfuse](https://github.com/libfuse/libfuse)

 ### efs-client-python